Dental Implants vs. Traditional Dentures

 Choosing Between Implants and Dentures

 Dental implants are the ideal choice for suitable candidates.
 However, some patients with severe bone deterioration may not qualify for implant treatment.
 In these cases, we may be able to use bone augmentation to remedy the situation.
 We can help you determine which option best suits your needs.
-Call us today at (949) 220-2920 to schedule your dental implant consultation.
+Contact us today at (949) 220-2920 to schedule your dental implant consultation.